Tactics for Improving Least Squares Estimation: Numerical Experiments

 \section{Numerical Experiments}

-The numerical examples of this section demonstrate the versatility of the MM principle in the derivation of fast estimation algorithms.
-We consider quantile regression (ordinary and sparse), $\text{L}_2\text{E}$ regression (ordinary and isotonic), logistic regression, and multinomial regression (reduced rank).
-In sparse and low-rank regression our penalties ignore intercept parameters.
-All computations were conducted on the UCLA Hoffman2 cluster with 4 CPU cores.
+The numerical examples in this section demonstrate the versatility of the MM principle in deriving fast estimation algorithms.
+We consider quantile regression (ordinary and sparse), $\text{L}_2\text{E}$ regression (ordinary and isotonic), and multinomial regression (ordinary and reduced-rank).
+For sparse and low-rank regression, the penalties ignore intercept parameters.
+All computations were performed on a Mac with an M4 chip and 32GB of RAM.
+We primarily employ restarted Nesterov acceleration to speed up convergence of our MM algorithms.
+For problems involving a smoothing parameter $\mu$, we also invoke the annealing strategy for $\mu$ described in Section \ref{ablation}.